 Epidemiology is an area that the U.S. Public Health Service has declared to be in need of more professionals.
 Our graduates obtain jobs in city, state and federal health agencies, medical schools, hospitals, consulting firms, universities, private research groups, and industry.

-The Epidemiology concentration is a part of the Division of Biostatistics & Epidemiology, one of three divisions in the Department of Public Health in the School of Public Health and Health Sciences (SPHHS).
+The Epidemiology concentration is a part of the Department of Biostatistics & Epidemiology in the UMass Amherst School of Public Health and Health Sciences (SPHHS).
 The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools & Programs of Public Health.